louiseGrandjonc/louisemeta.com/content/blog/indexes-btree.md

 ### Items

 The items of a page (that are in green in my drawings) have a value and a ctid.
-The ctid indicated the physical location of a heap tuple.
+The ctid indicated the physical location of a heap tuple, you can read about it in the [previous article](/blog/intro-to-indexes/).

 ![Alt text](/images/indexes/parent_items.png)